-Bicycle Opera Project and Toronto Masque Theatre have announced plans for their upcoming seasons.
-BOP will be touring Juliet Palmer and Anna Chatterton’s Sweat across Ontario in July and August (details in May).
+Bicycle Opera Project have announced their 2017 tour dates.
+They will be performing Juliet Palmer and Anna Chatterton’s Sweat.
 It’s a work about sweatshop labour in the garment industry and is scored for nine voices and no instruments.
 Sweat will be directed by Banuta Rubess, conducted by Geoffrey Sirett and designed by Sonja Rainey.
-The cast includes: Catherine Daniel, Caitlin Wood, Stephanie Tritchew, Christopher Enns, Larissa Koniuk, Justine Owens, Emma Char, Alexandra Beley and Cindy Won.
-For more information, visit bicycleopera.com
+The cast includes: Catherine Daniel, Caitlin Wood, Stephanie Tritchew, Keith Lam, Larissa Koniuk, Justine Owens, Emma Char, Alexandra Beley and Cindy Won.